April 27

 There's a common misconception that all commercial grade induction cookers are 3,500 watts and require a 240V outlet.
 This is not true.
 You can get commercial grade cookers with 1,800 watts of power that plug into standard outlets.
 In fact, every one we recommend here except the CookTek MC3500 uses a standard 120V outlet.

 What would be the advantage of buying a 3,500 watt unit?
 Mostly, they're just faster.
 They don't get twice as hot.
 They don't have more settings.
-The advantage is simply that they're very, very fast--so they might be a good choice if you're heating large batches of food or liquids.
+The advantage is simply that they're very, very fast--so they might be a good choice if you're heating large batches of liquids, such as making stock and brewing beer.

-But with 1,800 watt induction cooktops being lightning fast to begin with, this may not be an advantage worth the extra hassle of wiring a special plug-in, unless you're buying it for a very specific purpose: for example, if you're a home brewer and want the extra power for heating large vats of liquids.
+But with 1,800 watt induction cooktops being lightning fast to begin with, this may not be worth the extra hassle of wiring a special plug-in, unless you're buying it for a very specific purpose: for example, if you're a home brewer and want the extra power for heating large pots of liquids.

-Also, needing a special outlet takes the "portable" out of "portable induction cooker."
+Also, needing a special outlet takes the "portable" out of "portable induction cooktop."
 You can only use it where you have a 240V outlet.
-Of course, in a restaurant or other professional setting, this isn't an issue.
+In a restaurant or other professional setting, this isn't an issue.
 But at home, it can be a big issue.

 We know some people will want all that power, but be sure you do before you buy.
-You can get a lot of power from a standard 1800 watt induction burner.
+You can plenty of power from an1800 watt induction burner.

 If you're buying a commercial-grade induction cooker for home brewing or some other specific application that requires a ton of power and you have a 240V outlet or can install one easily, a 3,500W burner might be a good choice.
-Otherwise, the 1,800W that plugs into a standard outlet is the best choice for most cooks.
-It's more portable, easier to use, and still provides a tremendous amount of heating power.
+Otherwise, the 1,800W model that plugs into a standard outlet is the best choice for most cooks.
+It's more portable, easier to use, and can provide a tremendous amount of heating power.

 Warranty/Extended Warranty (Read this Section Carefully!)